"Gym Idiots Academy" Lifting Form Check

-"My squat progress stalled, but I couldn't see anything wrong with my form when I recorded my sets.
+My squat progress stalled, but I couldn't see anything wrong with my form when I recorded my sets.
 I signed up for Elgin's form check service to get to the bottom of things.
 My coach, Len, pointed out several mistakes that I completely missed and gave me cues to remember and accessory exercises to try.
-My squat numbers have improved, and I'm now considering a custom program due to the quality of the form check service."
+My squat numbers have improved, and I'm now considering a custom program due to the quality of the form check service.

 Len and Tom are competitive raw powerlifters, so one of them will make sure your lifts conform to the rules of the federation of your choice.
-None of us follows equipped powerlifting, but those meets don't really any have standards.
+None of us follows equipped powerlifting, but those meets don't really have standards.

 If you recorded high resolution videos of your lifts from clear vantage points, then you can link your coach to them.
 If it looks like you recorded your lifts with a fidget spinner, then you'll have to record them again.
-The better the footage, the more help your coach can provide.
+The better the footage, the more your coach can help.